Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

 To use an open crock, you just put the food and brine into the pot (leaving a bit of headspace to allow for expansion).
 Then you weigh the food down so it remains under the brine.
 The crock is then covered with a cloth to keep pests out but still allow gas from the fermentation process to exit.

 However, sometimes more harmful contaminants make it onto the brine – like insect eggs.
-You could end up with harmful bacterial contamination, which is that nasty green or black mold that occurs on top of ferments.
+You could end up with harmful bacterial contamination, that nasty green or black mold that occurs on top of ferments.

 - Easy to clean